 The District has completed its tenth season with the Robles Fish Facility operational.
 Several projects have been identified to improve the functionality and reliability of the system.
 Other items require repairs.
-The summer and fall work list for 2015 included:
+The summer and fall work list for 2016 include:

-- Modify the differential level sensors at the fish ladder entrance to individually read water levels or install an additional level sensor. - Design and submit for approval an alternate diffuser design for the fish screens and the auxiliary water supply.
+- Install repaired Sontek IQ Pipe flow meter in the auxiliary water supply pipe. - Install level sensor at the fish ladder entrance to read water levels in the entrance pool. - Install new diffuser perforated plate for the fish screens and the auxiliary water supply.